ZheniaTrochun/ZheniaTrochun/README.md

 ### Hi there 👋

-- I'm Scala Developer at LotusFlare
+- I'm a Software Engineer specializing in Scala
+- I'm currently studying for a PhD in Software Engineering and teach practical classes on Artificial Intelligence at the Kyiv Polytechnic Institute

 - I'm interested in:
+  - Data Engineering
-  - Big data
+  - Distributed systems
   - Scala
   - Functional programming
   - Machine learning
   - Astronomy

-- I'm currently studying for a PhD in Software Development at Kyiv Polytechnic Institute

 - 📫 How to reach me: zheniatrochun@gmail.com